-6. RELATED PARTY TRANSACTIONS
+7. RELATED PARTY TRANSACTIONS

-During the fiscal year ended June 30 2019, the Airport Board had the following related party transactions:
+During the fiscal year ended June 30 2020, the Airport Board had the following related party transactions:

-Airport Board paid \$1,736 to a local business owned by a board member for electrical work.
+Airport Board paid \$518 to a local business owned by a board member for electrical work.

-Airport Board paid \$4,564 to a local business owned by a board member for service and maintenance of the airport security system.
+Airport Board paid \$1,601 to a local business owned by a board member for service and maintenance of the airport security system.

-Airport Board paid \$17,217 to a local business which employs a board member for parts and maintenance on equipment.
+Airport Board paid \$852 to a local business which employs a board member for parts and maintenance on equipment.

-7. OPERATING LEASE REVENUE
+8. OPERATING LEASE REVENUE

 The Airport Board leases property and hangars to various business and individuals.
-Lease revenue under these agreements was \$182,551 for the year ended June 30, 2019.
-The cost and accumulated depreciation of the leased property was \$2,040,046 and \$424,671, respectively, at June 30, 2019.
-Two of the leases have remaining noncancelable terms that extend beyond June 30, 2019.
-All other leases are treated as month-to-month leases and are cancelable with 30 days written notice by either party.
-Future minimum lease revenues under the noncancelable leases are as follows:
+Lease revenue under these agreements was \$180,694 for the year ended June 30, 2020.
+The cost and accumulated depreciation of the leased property was \$2,040,056 and \$477,429, respectively, at June 30, 2020.
+None of the leases have remaining noncancelable terms that extend beyond June 30, 2020, thus there are no future minimum lease payments.
+All of the leases are treated as month-to-month leases and are cancelable with 30 days written notice by either party.